OleVik/grav-plugin-presentation/README.md

 ### Extending

-As demonstrated by the `content`, `parser`, and `styles` options above, you can fairly easily extend the behavior of the plugin.
+As demonstrated by the `content`, `parser`, and `transport` options above, you can fairly easily extend the behavior of the plugin.
 For example, if you install the [Presentation Deckset Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset/), you could set this to `parser: 'DecksetParser'` to use the [Deckset](https://www.deckset.com/)-syntax.
 Addons written this way must implement the correspond interface, and extend the base class provided by the plugin.
 Eg., `class DecksetParser extends Parser implements ParserInterface`.

 ## TODO

-- Shortcode-syntax for nested properties passed to setStyle()
-- Scaling for square, 4:3 ("truncated"), 16:9 (normal widescreen)
+- Scaling for square, 4:3 ("truncated"), 16:9 (normal widescreen) - should height be taken into account?
-- Calculate all Modular Scales onLoad
-- Reintegrate FlowType as an alternative?
-- Deckset: Image and Media shortcodes
-  - Styles class receiver?
-- Safari: Images are too wide
+- Safari: Images are too wide - no obvious reason as to why, other than the obvious

 ## Credits